mikeltobar/climate-data-analysis/README.md

 ## Conclusions

-The output folder contains all the outputs given for the different methods used.
 We see how, in general, the series used is complete from 1753.
-A decade-to-decade study gives the chilling perspective of a mean increase of 0.8º C the last 4 decades.
-However, we should consider some measuring error.
+A decade-to-decade study says temperatures are increasing with a slope of 0.8 (per 10 years).
+However, some measuring error should be considered for the initial values.
+The mean increase is more evident during the last 4 decades, with a cumulative hike of about 0.8 Celsius degrees.

+Globally, the hottest months are those coinciding with the Northern's Hemisphere summer, and July can be considered the hottest month.
+The top 10 of hottest measurements are all in July, and concentrated in the last 30 years.

 This analysis can be an example on how Shell can be an interesting tool for a quick processing of csv files.

 ## Other

 Please note that since this work only aimed at developing some tasks that would normally be done in pandas or R, a very deep analysis can’t be found here.
-This is only an exploration of the potential of shell tools for a quick analysis.
+This is only an exploration of the potential of Shell tools for a quick analysis.